Data Processing Addendum

 2.4 “Process” or “Processing” means any operation or set of operations which is performed on Personal Data or sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination, or otherwise making available, alignment or combination, restriction, erasure, or destruction.

-2.5 “Security Incident(s)” means the breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data attributable to Albert.
+2.5 “Security Incident(s)” means the breach of security leading to the accidental or unlawful destruction, loss, or alteration of, or the unauthorized disclosure of or access to, Customer Personal Data attributable to Albert.

 2.6 “Services” means the services that Albert performs under the Agreement.